LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 })
 export class AppRoutingModule { }
 ```
-It is imortant to clear all the imports, otherwise the app will load eveithing
+It is important to clear all the imports, otherwise the app will load everything
 is imported, even if not used.
 ```typescript
 @NgModule({